Kotlin/artifacts-validator-plugin/README.md

 It supports two related workflows:

-- Validate the publications declared in the current Gradle build.
+- Validate the publications declared in the current Gradle build without building the artifacts themselves.
-- Validate the contents of a standalone local Maven repository.
+- Validate the contents of a standalone local Maven repository containing built and published artifacts.

 ## Requirements